How to Keep Remote Employees Safe from Potential Cyber Threats

 Designate a point person

 Throughout the cybersecurity learning process, it’s essential to designate a point person for all things cyber-related.
 Maybe this is your IT manager, tech developer, etc. There should be someone who can be contacted in the case of a cybersecurity emergency.
 Everyone should have a direct line to this person (especially remote employees who rely on technology all day to get their job done) and be able to contact them at all times (virtual phone number, email, desk/floor #, etc.) Electing this point person will alleviate any stress or anxiety about what to do when a tricky situation arises.
-Be sure this person goes through proper IT/cybersecurity training and has a process in place for unplanned situations.
+Be sure this person goes through proper IT/cybersecurity training and has a process in place for unplanned situations, such as using incident response playbooks to guide their actions.
 Also, provide them with any materials/software they need to help others who require IT assistance.

 Establish a process for employees leaving the company